HenrikSamuelsson/C_Plus_Plus_Primer/Definitions.md

 **null pointer** A pointer that currently do not point at anything.
 O
 -
+**object** This term has different meanings depending on the context.
+Will often refer to an instance of a class but can also be used more losely when refering to a variable or just a value of some type in a contingious region of the memory.
 **ostream** A type in the std library that can be used to write characters sequences or representations of other kinds of data.
 P
 -